How do general elections affect public procurement?

 📅 When is the next UK general election?

-🏛️ How do general elections impact decision-making?
+🏛️ How do general elections impact public decision-making?

 After a general election date is announced, and before the next government is formed, the public sector enters an unofficial 'pre-election period', or 'period of heightened sensitivity'.